juicedata/juicefs/docs/en/getting-started/for_distributed.md

 exit status 1
 ```

-This failure happens probrobly because some programs are reading and writing files in the file system when the unmount command is executed.
-To ensure data security, you should first troubleshoot which programs are interacting with files on the file system (e.g. via the command `lsof`) and try to terminate the interaction between them before re-executing the unmount command.
+This failure happens probably because some programs are reading or writing files in the file system when executing `unmount` command.
+To avoid data loss, you should first determine which processes are accessing files in the file system (e.g. via the command `lsof`) and try to release the files before re-executing the `unmount` command.

 :::caution
 The following command may result in file corruption and loss, so be careful to use it!